KyleeValencia/FEDOT/README.rst

 The project is maintained by the research team of the Natural Systems Simulation Lab, which is a part of the `National Center for Cognitive Research of ITMO University <https://actcognitive.org/>`__.

-More detailed about Fedot is available in this video:
+More details about FEDOT are available in next video:

 .. image:: https://res.cloudinary.com/marcomontalbano/image/upload/v1606396758/video_to_markdown/images/youtube--RjbuV6i6de4-c05b58ac6eb4c4700831b2b3070cd403.jpg